In this article:

 Conversely, poor nutritional intake will deprive your nails of nourishment, making them brittle and dull and hampering their growth.

-To avoid nail problems and support nail health, consume the following beneficial foods:
+For better nail health and to make them strong, consume the following beneficial foods:

 You can add avocados to your diet by including them in dips and salads or spreading them directly on toast.

 Antioxidants help fight oxidative damage, and amino acids help repair cellular damage and promote nail growth, while iron helps boost hemoglobin.